Enhanced superconductivity in PbTe-In hybrids: Magnetic field dependence of the induced gap

-Figure 2(g) shows the result a third device. $V_{\text{TG}}$ = 4.7 V. The onset $B$ of the ZBP is $\sim$ 0.8 T, see Fig. 2(h) for a line cut.
-Consequently, the g-factor (along the nanowire) is $\sim$ 45, more than a factor of three compared to bare PbTe wires.
-For additional data of device C, see Fig. S5 in SM.
+Figure 3(g) shows the result of a third device. $V_{\text{TG}}$ = 4.7 V. The subgap states cross zero at $\sim$ 0.8 T, see Fig. 3(h) for a line cut.
+Consequently, the $g$-factor (along the nanowire) is $\sim$ 45, more than a factor of three compared to bare PbTe wires.
+For additional data of device C, see Fig. S6 \cite{SM}.